Vanderbilt/Oxford Study: Payday Loan Firm Profits Not Excessive

 Short-Term Liquidity Has its Price

 That’s exactly what payday loans and similar forms of short term loans provide.
 Their convenient immediacy (sans an extensive battery of credit and background checks) presents a certain amount of risk for lenders, so price protection is understandable.
-Skiba and Tobacman use financial data from the Center for Research in Security Prices (CRSP) and SEC filings, as well as loan data from several major payday loan companies.
+Skiba and Tobacman use financial data from the Center for Research in Security Prices (CRSP) and SEC filings, as well as check data from several major payday loan companies.

 While the most expensive payday lenders charge what amounts to over 1,000 percent APR (somewhat moot; payday lenders typically charge 12 to 20 percent for two- to four-week loans), the authors find that “lenders’ firm-level returns differ little from typical financial returns.”
 The implication here is that on a per-loan and per-store basis, the payday loan industry experiences high costs that bite into their “profits.”